Ratios of partition functions for the log-gamma polymer: Appendix: Auxiliary results

-Standard large deviations apply to log-gamma variables, so $\exists c_2>0$ such that \be \ee Taylor expand to second order the $\Psi_0$-differences inside the last probability in \eqref{app:8}.
+Taylor expand to second order the $\Psi_0$-differences inside the last probability in~(\ref{app8}).
 Keeping $\delta>0$ fixed, pick $\delta_1>0$ and $\alpha-\beta>0$ small enough and $c<\infty$ large enough.
-Then for another small constant $c_3>0$, the probability simplifies to \be \ee The bound comes again from i.i.d.\ large deviations, by virtue of \eqref{app:4}. \end{proof}
+Then for another small constant $c_3>0$, the probability simplifies to